trestad/trestad.github.io/_pages/about.md

 - *2024.04*: One paper is accepted by IJCAI 2024.

-- *2024.03*: We thoroughly studied the [mechanisms of factual recall in Transformer-based language models](https://arxiv.org/abs/2403.19521), and I hope you will find the exciting findings engaging!
+- *2024.03*: We thoroughly studied the [mechanisms of factual recall in Transformer-based language models](https://arxiv.org/abs/2403.19521).

 # Publications (First Author and First Co-author)